-"Family" includes, but is not limited to, regardless of marital status, actual or perceived sexual orientation, or gender identity, any group of persons presenting for assistance together with or without children and irrespective of age, relationship, or whether or not a member of the household has a disability.
-A child who is temporarily away from the home because of placement in foster care is considered a member of the family.
-(Source: <a href="https://example.com/hubbles/hubble
+"'Family' includes, but is not limited to, regardless of marital status, actual or perceived sexual orientation, or gender identity, any group of persons presenting for assistance together with or without children and irrespective of age, relationship, or whether or not a member of the household has a disability.
+A child who is temporarily away from the home because of placement in foster care is considered a member of the family."
+(Source: HUD Continuum of Care Program FAQ)